michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 Finance professionals are uniquely positioned to lead business transformation initiatives that create substantial value.
 By leveraging frameworks from Parmenter, Kaplan, and other thought leaders, finance teams can expand their influence beyond traditional boundaries to drive meaningful change.

-As David Parmenter emphasizes, "The modern finance function must transition from being a reporter of history to a shaper of the future."
-By embracing the role of transformation catalyst, finance leaders can significantly enhance their contribution to organizational success.
+As David Parmenter emphasises, "The modern finance function must transition from being a reporter of history to a shaper of the future."
+By embracing the role of transformation catalyst, finance leaders can significantly enhance their contribution to organisational success.

 ---

-*In what ways has your finance team led business transformation initiatives?
-What challenges have you faced, and how did you overcome them?
-Share your experiences in the comments below, and stay tuned for Part 8 of this series, where we'll explore technology enablement for modern finance.*

 ## References